Loading

 A number of alterations were carried out to the mosque by Iskander Pasha in the early 1600s, including the remodelling of the minaret and the construction of a hammam (or at least the renovation of an existing one).

 The Superintendence of Monuments and Excavations made an accurate survey of the site in 1921.
-The building was restored in the 1920s, but it was hit by bombardment in World War II and the central part of the building (which had been the church) was severely damaged.
-Reconstruction works were undertaken by Ali Mohamed Abu Zaian, but the rebuilt mosque contains a number of differences from the original building.
+The building was restored in the 1920s, although it was bombarded during World War II and the central part of the building (which had been the church) was severely damaged.
+Reconstruction works were undertaken by Ali Mohamed Abu Zaian, and the rebuilt mosque contains a number of differences from the original building.

-Armed men attempted to vandalise the mosque several times during the 2014 violence in Libya but were repelled.
+Armed men attempted to vandalise the mosque several times during the 2014 violence in Libya, and were repelled.

 Architecture